-Following my undergraduate studies, I joined the Penn State community as a "Research Technologist" in the Center for Language Science.
+Following my undergraduate studies, I joined The Pennsylvania State University community as a Research Technologist in the Center for Language Science.
 The CLS is an interdisciplinary group of linguists, psycholinguists, applied linguists, speech-language pathologists, speech scientists, and cognitive neuroscientists who share a common interest in language acquisition and bilingualism.
 From 2007 - 2009, I was the resident webmaster for the CLS and conducted various administrative duties.